 PARTNER, specifying the name of your duplicate Cloud Router and a different edge availability domain from the existing VLAN attachment.

-gcloud compute interconnects attachments partner create my-second-attachment \ --region us-central1 \ --router my-second-router \ --edge-availability-domain availability-domain-2
+gcloud compute interconnects attachments partner create my-second-attachment \ --region us-central1 \ --router my-router \ --edge-availability-domain availability-domain-2

-Describe the attachment to retrieve its pairing key.
-You'll need to share this key with your service provider when you request a connection with them.
+Describe the attachment to retrieve its pairing key; you need to share this key with your service provider when you request a connection with them:

 gcloud compute interconnects attachments describe my-second-attachment \ --region us-central1

-pairingKeyfield contains the pairing key that you'll need to share with your service provider.
+pairingKeyfield contains the pairing key that you need to share with your service provider.
 Treat the pairing key as sensitive information until your VLAN attachment is configured.

-PENDING_PARTNERuntil you request a connection with your service provider, and they complete the its configuration.
-Afterwards, the state of the attachment will be
+PENDING_PARTNERuntil you request a connection with your service provider and they complete its configuration.
+After the configuration is complete, the state of the attachment changes to

-- Request a connection from your service provider.
+To request a connection from your service provider, see Request connections.

 To create a Partner Interconnect connection, see the Partner Interconnect provisioning overview.